Hủ Tiếu Nam Vang Recipe

 • Cooking oil: For stir-frying the meat and blanching the noodles.

-Here are the detailed instructions for making Vietnamese pork and prawn clear noodle soup at home.
-Follow these steps to create a delightful meal for your loved ones!
+Here are the detailed instructions for making Phnom Penh noodle soup at home.
+Follow these 7 steps to create a delightful meal for your loved ones!

 Clean the prawns’ heads and devein them.
-This step is essential if you want to add the prawns’ boiling water to the broth.
+Knowing the proper guide to clean shrimp is essential if you want to add the prawns’ boiling water to the broth.
 Otherwise, feel free to skip it.

 Rinse the squid, pork bones, shoulder blade, liver, heart, and vegetables thoroughly.